 There are various standards in the industry which allow companies to carry out penetration testing.
 One of these is Payment Card Industry Data Security Standard.
 This consists of a globally recognised set of policies and procedures meant to optimise securities of credit, debit as well as cash card transactions.
 It also protects cardholders from misuse of personal information.

-An ethical hacking course provides all the various advanced tools and techniques used by security professionals to breach the vulnerabilities of systems in an organisation.
+An ethical hacking course provides all the various advanced tools and techniques used by security professionals to breach the demo gates of olympus vulnerabilities of systems in an organisation.
 The course makes you think like a hacker and explore a situation from a hacker’s mindset.
 More can be learned from a cyber security training course.